Croats of Bosnia and Herzegovina: High and late Middle Ages

-Regarding culture and religion, Bosnia was closer to Croatia than the Orthodox lands to the east, and the Diocese of Bosnia is mentioned as Catholic in the 11th century, and later fell under the jurisdiction of the Croatian Archdiocese of Split and in the 12th Century under the jurisdiction of the Diocese of Dubrovnik.
-Another connection of Bosnia with Croatia is that Bosnian rulers always used the political title "Ban Kulin" in similarity to their Croatian counterparts.
-Due to the scarcity of historical records, there are no definite figures dealing with the religious composition of medieval Bosnia.
-However, some Croat scholars suggest that a majority of Bosnia's medieval population were Catholics who, according to Zlopaša, accounted for 700,000 of 900,000 of the total Bosnian population.
-Some 100,000 were members of the Bosnian Church and other 100,000 were Orthodox Christians.
+Regarding culture and religion, Bosnia was closer to Croatia than the Orthodox lands to the east.
+The Diocese of Bosnia is mentioned as Catholic in the 11th century and later fell under the jurisdiction of the Croatian Archdiocese of Split.
+In the 12th century, it came under the jurisdiction of the Diocese of Dubrovnik.
+Another connection between Bosnia with Croatia is that Bosnian rulers always used the political title "Ban Kulin" in similarity to their Croatian counterparts.
+Due to the scarcity of historical records, no definite figures dealing with the religious composition of medieval Bosnia exist.
+However, some Croatian scholars suggest that a majority of Bosnia's medieval population were Catholics, who, according to Zlopaša, accounted for 700,000 of the total Bosnian population of 900,000.
+Some 100,000 were members of the Bosnian Church and other 100,000 were Eastern Orthodox Christians.